Semiparametric Modeling and Analysis for Longitudinal Network Data: Introduction

-For cross-sectional single network data, an important development is the latent space model, in which each node is represented by a latent vector and the relationship between two nodes is quantified through their inner-product \citep{hoff2002latent}.
+For cross-sectional single network data, an important development is the latent space model, in which each node is represented by a latent vector and the relationship between two nodes is quantified through their inner product \citep{hoff2002latent}.
 The latent vectors may be treated as random \citep{hoff2003random,hoff2005bilinear,bickel2013asymptotic} or fixed \citep{athreya2018survey,ma2020universal}.